e1ixyz/ServerManager/README.md

 - **Config refuses to load**: Ensure `servers:` contains at least one entry and exactly one has `startOnJoin: true`.
 - **MOTD always offline**: Confirm the primary backend is registered with Velocity and reachable; successful pings are required before the MOTD flips to "online".
 - **Player stuck waiting**: Check backend logs for boot errors.
 If the process starts but never replies to pings, the auto-connect poller will eventually time out.
-- **Backends never stop**: Confirm `stopGraceSeconds` is set, that players actually disconnect, and that the stop command is correct.
-If you disable `logToFile`, watch the Velocity console for stop warnings.
+- **Backends never stop**: Confirm `stopGraceSeconds` is set, that players actually disconnect, no admin hold is active, and that the stop command is correct.
+A background sweep now re-schedules stops for empty-but-running backends, so persistent stragglers will log a warning in the Velocity console (especially when `logToFile` is disabled).

 ## Development Notes
 - Package namespace defaults to `com.example.soj`.
 Rename the package and update build files if you fork.